Fred Emney Sr

-Frederick Charles Emney (5 March 1865 – 7 January 1917), known professionally as Fred Emney, was an English comedian and actor, known for his appearances in farce, comic opera, musical comedy, music hall and pantomime.
+Frederick Charles Emney (5 March 1865 – 7 January 1917), was an English comedian and actor, known for his appearances in farce, comic opera, musical comedy, music hall and pantomime.
 He was a member of a theatrical family: among his uncles was the popular comedian Arthur Williams, and he was the father of Fred Emney, a comic character actor frequently seen on stage and screen in the mid-20th century.

 Life and career

 Emney was born in Islington, London.
 His family had theatrical connections; his uncles were the comic performers Arthur Williams and Fred Williams (c.1847–1916).
 Emney made his stage debut in 1885 at Sadler's Wells Theatre in a cast led by Nellie Farren.
 One of his earliest successes was as Lurcher, the sheriff's officer, in the comic opera Dorothy, succeeding Arthur Williams in the role; the uncle played it more than 900 times, and the nephew made over 800 appearances in it.
 A provincial critic wrote in 1888, "Mr Emney is a born humorist, and he enters into the spirit of the thing with such abandon as keeps the house in a round of merriment during his presence".
 Theatre historian Roy Busby described him as "an outstanding burlesque comedian."